JialiZhang1016/Obesity/README.md

 **d.
 Prediction or classification:**

-Build a Multivariate Regression linear model to predict obesity level (Insufficient Weight, Normal Weight, Overweight Level I, Overweight Level II, Obesity Type I, Obesity Type II and Obesity Type III) based on the lifestyle and health factors identified as most significant.
-The significance and relative value for each linear coefficient will provide information on each factors their relative impact on the response variable (obesity level).
+Build a Multivariate Regression linear model to predict wines' quality scores based on their chemical properties.
+The significance and relative value for each linear coefficient will provide information on each factors' relative impact on the response variable (quality score).

 **e.
 Hypothesis construction and testing:**

-Use one-way MANOVA to test if some obesity levels share the same mean results and could be combine into one single category (test for mean equality and consider confidence intervals), test if and which lifestyle and health factors interaction have a significant impact on obesity level and which are additive, test if there is a statistically significant difference in obesity level depending on lifestyle and health factors.
+Use one-way MANOVA to test if some quality score share the same mean results (which could be due to different graders giving different scores to wines that share the same properties) and could be combine into one single category (test for mean equality and consider confidence intervals).
+Test if (and which) chemical properties interacts in a way that has a significant impact on quality score, if not, test if they are additive.
+Finally, test if there is a statistically significant difference in quality score depending on chemical properties.